ziap/ziap.github.io/content/blog/polymorphism/index.md

 ```

 This, in my opinion, is even nicer than the previous implementation.
 We already
-have the `Shape::Types` enum for the tag, so we can easily reused them here.
+have the `Shape::Types` enum for the tag, so we can easily reuse it here.
 Remember `double attrs[0]`?
 It's an array representing the underlying values of
 the shape attributes.
 Because the file is already in the correct order, we can
 just push items into that array instead of matching the shape type and